h8130084/travelpage/README.md

 The CSS across the whole site has been amended on a number of ocassions.
 After feedback on my previous project I havd decided with a 2 colour website rather than a host of colours.

+When testing the final website I realised that users were able to deselect thier option which would mean there was no option selected and the search would not run correctyl.
+Therefore I have added in JS to stop the user being able to deselect thier option so the user will always have one and only one check box selected for thier search.

 I had many trial by error attmeptes at getting the JavaScript code to run correctly on the majority of the of the functionality of the code.